ComputationalDesignLab/surrogate-methods/_sources/setup.md

     > **_NOTE:_** It is okay if your list is not exactly same as above.

-2. Install Numpy (if it is not pre-installed) by running: ``pip install numpy``.
-If you want to install a specific version of a package, the version must be mentioned while running the pip command.
-    This can be done by running ``pip install numpy==1.23.5``.
-There is no specific version for numpy in this class.
-    After installing any package, always run ``pip list`` and see if the package is listed there or not, also check the version if you explicitly mentioned version while installing.
+2. Install Numpy by running: ``pip install numpy==1.23.5``.
+The number at the end indicates specific version of the package which we want to install.
+After installing any package, always run ``pip list`` and see if the package is listed there or not, also ensure that the version of the package is same as mentioned in the install command.

-3. Install SciPy by running: ``pip install scipy``.
+3. Install SciPy by running: ``pip install scipy==1.13.1``.

-4. Install Matplotlib by running: ``pip install matplotlib``.
+4. Install Matplotlib by running: ``pip install matplotlib==3.9.1``.

-5. Install Jupyter Notebook by running: ``pip install notebook``.
+5. Install Jupyter Notebook by running: ``pip install notebook==7.2.1``.

     > **_NOTE:_** This will install a lot of dependencies that are required for Jupyter Notebook.

-    Jupyter Notebook is a computing platform that will be used extensively in this class.
+    Jupyter Notebook is a computing platform that can be used to write and execute various code snippets described in this book.
-    Now, your computing environment should be ready.
-In future, whenever you are asked to install a new package, you should install it using pip within this environment only.

-Now, your computing environment should be ready.
-In future, whenever you are asked to install a new package, you should install it using pip within this environment only.
+Your computing environment should be ready now.
+In the following sections, whenever you are asked to install a new package, you should install it using pip within this environment only.